 Photography is another love of mine.
 I get it from my mom.
 You’ll rarely see me without a camera in my hand – mobile phone or professional.
 I view the world through a photographer’s eyes, always looking for interesting angles or beautiful light.
 I think unique moments are meant to be captured, and I capture a lot of them!

 I also love anything involving the outdoors – hiking, camping, exploring, you name it.
 I walk to work every day, rain or shine, because it gets me outside.
 Lately, my travels have prioritized being outside in nature – including an incredible two weeks of camping in Australia’s Kimberley region.

 Finally, I’ve been an avid sports fan my entire life.
 I bring elements of it into the blog, and sports tourism is something I’m very interested in.
 I love visiting college football stadiums and seeing each university’s unique traditions.
 Old baseball parks around the U.S. are architectural treasures.
 And I dream of seeing a football, cricket, or rugby match overseas one day.

 Alright, enough about me for now.
-If you want to follow along, sign up for email alerts, find me on social media, or check out some of the posts.
+If you want to follow along, join the mailing list, find me on social media, or check out some of the posts.